dutu/poloniex-api-node/README.md

 ```

-### Private channels
+### Authenticated channels
 See https://docs.poloniex.com/#authenticated-channels

-When `newPrivateWebSocket()` is used to open a WebSocket connection to access private channels, the authentication `auth` message is automatically sent to Poloniex immediately after the WebSocket connection is open.
+When `newAuthenticatedWebSocket()` is used to open a WebSocket connection to access private channels, the authentication `auth` message is automatically sent to Poloniex immediately after the WebSocket connection is open.
-Subscriptions for authentication channels can then be sent once the poloniex server responds with successful authentication confirmation:
+Subscriptions for authentication channels can be sent after poloniex server responds with successful authentication confirmation:
 ```javascript
 {
   "data":  {